BcnRust/devbcn-workshop/docs/src/backend/12_library.md

 The idea behind this section is to **move our endpoints** to a library so that we can **reuse** them in case we want to provide a different binary that doesn't rely on [Shuttle](https://shuttle.rs).

 Imagine, for example, that you want to deploy your API to your cloud of choice.
 Most probably you'll want to use a container to do so.
-In that case, having our endpoints in a library will allow us to create a binary that works purely on [Actix-web](https://actix.rs).
+In that case, having our endpoints in a library will allow us to create a binary that works purely on [Actix Web](https://actix.rs).

 ## Adding a local dependency